Fort Smith, AR

 Choosing the right mouthguard is essential.
 The device you choose should be durable, not tear easily, and be easy to clean.
 You also want to pick a mouthguard that does not move around when you put it in, the right mouthguard will also not restrict your speech or breathing as you play.

-For more information on how to keep your teeth and smile safe during sporting activities call Harper Dental at (479) 431-0280.
+For more information on how to keep your teeth and smile safe during sporting activities, contact Harper Dental at (479) 431-0280.